 When students receive College credit for courses or other types of academic work done elsewhere, it is referred to as equivalent credit.
 Some of these credits may be the result of coursework taken before matriculation at Penn, but it is also possible to do a limited number of courses “away” after matriculation.

 Credit for Pre-College Courses

-Credit is not awarded for college-level coursework undertaken at other institutions while a student is enrolled in high school or in the summer after high school, or during the period of deferral for students granted deferred admission.
+Credit is not awarded for college-level coursework undertaken at other institutions while a student is enrolled in high school, in the summer after high school, or during the period of deferral for students granted deferred admission.
 Such coursework is considered a part of a student’s preparation for a Penn education.
 It is used in consultation with the student’s academic advisor to inform decisions about placement into appropriate courses at Penn.

-Transfer credit is credit awarded to students who have been admitted to the College through the transfer admissions process.
+Transfer credit is awarded to students who have been admitted to the College through the transfer admissions process.
 Credit may be given for courses completed at the student’s previous college or university, subject to review and approval by a representative of the appropriate Penn department.
-To request transfer credit for a course through a Penn department, log in to XCAT (External Course Approval Tool) and submit all course syllabi and other supporting materials from the previous institution.
+To request transfer credit for a course through a Penn department, log in to XCAT (External Credit Approval Tool) and submit all course syllabi and other supporting materials from the previous institution.

 A minimum grade of C is required for a course to be eligible for transfer credit.
 The grade earned in a course approved for transfer credit will not appear on the Penn transcript.